daniel5151/compressed-emoji-shortcodes/README.md

 ## Acknowledgements

 This project wouldn't have been possible without the incredible [rust-phf](https://github.com/sfackler/rust-phf) library.
-The in-tree version of `rust-phf` is a stripped down version of the library which is modified to use a maximally space efficient representation to store key/value pairs.
+The in-tree version of `rust-phf` is a stripped down version and heavily modified version the library, optimizing the map's internal representation for this particular use-case.

 The initial POC of this project was based off of https://github.com/kornelski/gh-emoji.